-Basis of Contribution Level Matters for Consideration Financial contribution in lieu of on-site Where on-site parking or loading is not - The location and characteristics car parking or loading required under provided the Council may charge a financial of the activity to which the Rule 30.6.1.28. contribution for each park or loading space. parking or loading requirement The financial contribution shall be The maximum amount of financial relates and any factors that used to provide, upgrade or extend contribution shall be determined as follows: would affect generation of public car parking in the town or N × [A(B) +C] parking and loading demand; locality from which it is collected, and N = Number of parks or loading spaces - The type of vehicle requiring may also be used to contribute = use of parking or loading towards the cost of public parking facilities; facilities that have already been $A = Area (m^2)$ of each park or loading and constructed, or the long term lease of manoeuvring space required by Rule presence of any existing parking facilities.
-30.6.1.28, (Tables 30.9 and 30.10).
-The area Tacilities with capacity to absorb will include the dimensions of any additional parks; Where a financial contribution is taken accessibility park required by Rule 30.6.1.33. - The location and suitability of tor the provision of an accessibility barking space, consideration shall be B = The market value of 1m2 of land required parking and loading sites; given to the location of accessibility for parking or loading Contributions from other parking in relation to the activity.
+Basis of Contribution Level Matters for Consideration Financial contribution in lieu of on-site Where on-site parking or loading is not the - The location and characteristics car parking or loading required under Council may charge a financial contribution of the activity to which the Rule 30.6.1.28. for each park or loading space.
+The parking or loading requirement The financial contribution shall he maximum amount of financial contribution relates and any factors that shall be determined as follows: would affect generation of public car parking in the town or N x [A(B) +C] parking and loading demand; settlement locality from which it is N = Number of parks or loading spaces - The type of vehicle requiring collected, and may also be used to required by Rule 30.6.1.28 use of parking or loading contribute towards the cost of public A = Area (m2) of each nark or leading and facilities; parking facilities that have already 2 - presence of any existing been constructed, or the long term (I) facilities with capacity to absorb lease of parking racinues. will include the dimensions of any additional parks; Where a financial contribution is taken accessibility park required by Rule 30.6.1.33. - The location and suitability of for the provision of an accessibility B = The market value of 1m 2 of land required parking and loading sites; diven to the location of accessibility for parking or loading Contributions from other parking in relation to the activity.
 C = Cost of construction and of parking area funding sources (may include earthworks, sealing, draining, kerbing and marking)